Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance18.md

 #### Usage

-symbolInstance.filters
+SymbolInstance.filters

 #### Description

-Property; an array of Filter objects (see [Filter object](../Filter_object/Filter_summary.md)).
+Property; `Filter[]`; An array of [Filter object](../Filter_object/Filter_summary.md)s.
 To modify filter properties, you don’t write to this array directly.
 Instead, retrieve the array, set the individual properties, and then set the array to reflect the new properties.

 #### Example